 Topical pain relief creams and gels CAN alleviate some of your pain when applied directly to the skin right over the pulled muscle or sore joint.
-Here’s what you need to know about the 3 types of topical pain relief products: analgesics or aspirin-like rubs, counter-irritants, and creams made from chili pepper seeds.
+Here’s what you need to know about the 3 types of topical pain relief cream like analgesics or aspirin-like rubs, counter-irritants, and creams made from chili pepper seeds.

 Some people swear by Airborne cold remedy to help fight colds, but does it work?… Is it safe?
 Because of my own experiences with some of the ingredients found in Airborne cold medicine, I’m confident that it probably does, at the very least, reduce the duration of a cold.
 Not too fast though… because of the possibility of overdosing on certain ingredients — such as Vitamin A, which can be fatal if too much is taken — I think it’s important to be smart about using the airborne supplement.

 Do natural weight loss herbs like cayenne, ephedra, green tea, and hoodia actually work at helping you lose weight?
 Are they safe?
 Here’s how they work, plus 2 that are safe, and 2 that are not.

 Check out these 5 natural remedies for the common cold: onions, zinc, cayenne pepper, cinnamon, and garlic.
 Here’s how and why each works to prevent colds and heal your body faster after you have a cold.